 Ideally, we would not want the dog to get the fish in its mouth.
 First, a big old fish hook or two is likely still on the fish.
 Why else would it be flopping around in front of your dog?
 Second, many fish have rather sharp fins they can cut you with, and the dog can get some rather nasty infections in and around their mouth and face from cuts from flailing fish fins.
 And last, if you intend to clean and eat the fish, you probably don’t want dog slobber or tooth marks on it.

 - If your dog isn’t well-trained to stay, keep it leashed.
 Dogs like to chase things being cast out on the line.
 They also get excited when a fish is being reeled in.
 Best to keep them under control.

 - Remember a water bowl and fresh water.
 Lake water may not be the best for your dog, especially if there are parasites you can’t see in the water.
 Just bring a couple of bottles of water and a small water bowl.
 I like to set a bowl for my dog and ensure it’s topped up for her.
 That way, the dog won’t get dehydrated while you sit there for hours fishing.

 Most toy breeds are little princes and princesses.
 These dogs are not usually fond of water and will likely avoid it.
 They are inquisitive and may not be good with other pets like fish, depending on their breeding and individual natures.
 This group needs to be judged on a case-by-case basis.
 Look at some of the different breeds we have in this group.
 Here are a few examples.

 Toy Breeds And Aquarium Fish

-As long as the toy breed dog cannot access the top of the tank, it will be fine with an aquarium in the house.
-Nothing to worry about, as long as the dog can’t get up and in the tank.
+If the toy breed dog cannot access the top of the tank, it will be okay with an aquarium in the house.
+Nothing to worry about as long as the dog can’t get up and in the tank.

 Toy Breeds And Pond Fish